realcoin-rlc/RLC/README.md

 ---
 * Use the following instructions to mine a block.
 * Open your wallet, and make sure your wallet is connected with a node.
-* Your wallet is connected when you see the icon Wallet connections quark in the lower right corner of your wallet.
+* Your wallet is connected when you see the icon Wallet connections RLC in the lower right corner of your wallet.
 1) Go to Help.
 2) Click Debug Window.
 * This is the console where you will execute all commands.